Boris Johnson to address nation amid coronavirus surge driven by new variant

 ICU nurse Dave Carr told “Good Morning Britain” on Monday that the rise in infections was “breaking” exhausted NHS staff working in intensive care units in London that are full with patients, who are forced to share ventilators.

-“The admissions keep coming in,” Carr said, adding that all available staff are already working at NHS hospitals and finding staff for the Nightingale facilities would be difficult. “'It’s absolutely appalling planning,” he said of the government’s handling of the crisis.
+“The admissions keep coming in,” Carr said, adding that all available staff are already working at NHS hospitals and finding staff for the Nightingale facilities would be difficult.
+“It’s absolutely appalling planning,” he said of the government’s handling of the crisis.

 Labour lawmaker Angela Rayner called the launch last year of the Nightingale hospitals “an expensive PR stunt,” tweeting that no medical staff was available to operate the sites at such a critical moment.
 She called the government’s response a “disgraceful failure.”

-Former health secretary Jeremy Hunt said on Twitter that the government needed go further and “close schools, borders, and ban all household mixing RIGHT AWAY.
+Former health secretary Jeremy Hunt said on Twitter that the government needed go further and “close schools, borders, and ban all household mixing RIGHT AWAY.”

 “To those arguing winter is always like this in the NHS: you are wrong.
 I faced four serious winter crises as Health Sec and the situation now is off-the-scale worse than any of those,” he said.